aleksa0809/business/README.md

 # Project Anna-Veronica shop

-Resulting files are placed in  folder build.
-React application is placed in file app.html and js-bundles.

 This is online-shop concept with showcase, catalogue and basket.
 The project is realized as single page application.
 It uses the React API.
 Components of page are made as jsx modules.
 The database is orginized as static structure(array) on client side.